rundeck/docs/en/administration/configuration/config-file-reference.md

 Note: This setting DOES NOT work in TOMCAT installs ( dev team is currently working on a fix )

+      As a workaround, you can manage the session timeout setting in the $TomcatBase/conf/web.xml file.
+      Rundeck will take this value.
+The setting is in minutes.

+      `<session-config> <session-timeout>30</session-timeout> </session-config>`

 ### Execution Mode